nystudio107/craft-scripts/README.md

 There are several scripts included in `craft-scripts`, each of which perform different functions.
 They all use a shared `.env.sh` to function.
 This `.env.sh` should be created on each environment where you wish to run the `craft-scripts`, and it should be excluded from your git repo via `.gitignore`.

+Craft-Scripts works with both Craft 2.x & Craft 3.x, and has built-in support for both `mysql` as well as `postgres` databases.

 ### set_perms.sh

 The `set_perms.sh` script sets the Craft CMS install file permissions in a strict manner, to assist in hardening Craft CMS installs.